noorsami12/bikesharing/README.md

 [link to dashboard](https://public.tableau.com/app/profile/noor.sami/viz/NYCCitibikeAnalysis_16646491751670/NYCCitibikeDataAnalysis?publish=yes)

 To begin with, we see a distinct gender breakdown of bikeshare users.
-The vast majority of bikeshare users are male, with a small percetage being female and a slightly larger percentage listed as unknown.
+The vast majority of bikeshare users are male, with a small percentage being female and a slightly larger percentage listed as unknown.
 Additionally, the top starting locations map shows us that most bikeshare users are centered around the same area of the city, while the outskirts have far fewer users.

 The checkout time analysis shows that the most popular amount of checkout time for a bike on average is about 5 minutes with 146,752 users.
 The number of users checking out bikes for times longer than 5 minutes decreases steadily to around 1,000 at an hour.
 When broken down by gender, the checkout time popularity remains at a peak of 5 minutes for men while women have a similar range from 6-28 minutes.